trustoverip/spec-up-t-website/docs/developer-documentation/spec-up-t-editor-documentation.md

 - `external_spec`: Unique identifier for the external specification
 - `gh_page`: GitHub Pages URL where the spec is hosted
 - `url`: Source repository URL
-- `terms_dir`: Directory path for terms and definitions

 ## User Guide